-The City is accepting applications from non-profit organizations interested in operating a shelter for individuals experiencing homelessness.
-The deadline for applications is October 6, 2024.
+The City is currently accepting applications from Black-mandated non-profit organizations and/or groups interested in operating a shelter for Black people experiencing homelessness.
+The deadline for applications is 11:59 p.m., Friday, May 30.

-The City is seeking non-profit organizations interested in operating new shelters for individuals experiencing homelessness, expected to open in or around 2026.
+The City is seeking Black-mandated non-profit organizations and/or groups interested in operating a shelter for Black people experiencing homelessness.
 Applicants must:

-• meet all of the requirements outlined in the Expression of Interest Guidelines
+• meet all of the requirements outlined in the applicable Expression of Interest Guidelines

-• have expertise in providing direct services to people experiencing homelessness
+• have expertise in providing direct services to Black people experiencing homelessness

 • have a strong financial record providing these services

-The new shelters are part of the City’s Homelessness Services Capital Infrastructure Strategy (HSCIS), which aims to open up to 20 new shelter sites by 2033.
+The Black-mandated shelter is part of the City’s Homelessness Services Capital Infrastructure Strategy (HSCIS), which aims to open up to 20 new shelter sites by 2033.

 Approved by City Council in November 2023, the Homelessness Services Capital Infrastructure Strategy (HSCIS) outlines a plan to transition the City’s shelter system from an emergency-focused pandemic response, to a long-term proactive model that supports recovery and stability of the shelter system.